OsmanDhaqane/cheese-ctf-tryhackme/README.md

 ```php
 include($file);
 ```
-Because the file parameter was passed directly into include(), I explored whether the LFI could be turned into code execution.
+Because the file parameter was passed directly into `include()`, I explored whether the LFI could be turned into code execution.

-A simple data:// wrapper test did not return command output, so I moved to a more advanced technique using php_filter_chain_generator, which can build a filter chain that results in PHP code execution through the vulnerable include() call.
+A simple data:// wrapper test did not return command output, so I moved to a more advanced technique using `php_filter_chain_generator`, which can build a filter chain that results in PHP code execution through the vulnerable `include()` call.

-I first cloned the tool and generated a test payload that would run the id command.
+I first cloned the tool and generated a test payload that would run the `id` command.

 ```bash
 git clone https://github.com/synacktiv/php_filter_chain_generator.git